neldajohn/INTRO_TO_IM/midtermProject/journal.md

   }
 }
  ```
-  - For the player class, I added the updatePosition() method and I also gave the player a showPlayer() method.
+- For the player class:
+  - I added the updatePosition() method and I also gave the player a showPlayer() method.
 I decided to work further on the updatePosition method, so as to allow some movement for my player.
 I chose to give the player four different ranges of motion (i.e UP, LEFT, RIGHT, and DOWN).
 I incorporated this into my player's movements by using the keyCode() function in processing.
 Initially, I could not detect key releases and I did not want to add key handlers, so I decided to enclose everything into an If KeyPressed() function, so that the commands only work when the key is pressed, and not when the key is released.
 I also think this will be useful in applying gravity, although I am starting to wonder if I will need both gravity() and the DOWN keyCode().
 I will decide this as I go, but in the mean time, I will work with the DOWN key alone, but still reserve some space for potentially including gravity later on.
 This is what the two methods look like:
   ```Processing
   class Player
 {